darnokkeson/TSCleaner/README.md

 Double-click DWUKLIK_ABY_CLEAN.bat to start the watcher.
 The program will:
 - Display initialization information
-- Print "[OCZEKIWANIE] Waiting for new .ts files"
+- Print "[WAITING] Waiting for new .ts files"
 - Process files as they appear
 - Continue running until you press Ctrl+C